wei134102/OpenFIRE-Firmware-ESP32/README.md

 Questo è semplicemente un adattamento per il funzionamento su ESP32S3, con l'aggiunta della connessione wireless tramite ESP-NOW.

-This repository is a fork of the original 'OpenFIRE-firmware' project by TeamOpenFIRE, adapted to work on the ESP32S3 microcontroller.
+This repository is a porting of the original 'OpenFIRE-firmware' project by TeamOpenFIRE, adapted to work on the ESP32S3 microcontroller.
 The project was developed using PlatformIO and, apart from some adaptations and small adjustments, the code remains essentially faithful to the original by TeamOpenFIRE.
 I have also implemented wireless connectivity using the ESP-NOW protocol for ESP32.
 To achieve this, I developed an ESP32S3 dongle to connect to the PC, and its code is available in my repository 'OpenFIRE-DONGLE-ESP32'.
 Thanks to this solution, the PC does not detect any difference between a direct USB connection and a wireless connection via dongle.